 To listeners fond of asking why modern composers are incapable of writing decent tunes, Lloyd's music came as a welcome revelation.
 But the populist triumphalism of his noisier champions was no more accurate a reflection of his achievements than the grudging response of more professional critics.
 Conservative though it is in idiom, Lloyd's music is free of easy nostalgia and pastiche.
 He may have looked to the past for his inspiration, but his response is vital and intensely personal to the world in which he lived.

 Born in Cornwall to a comfortable family with some money and a great deal of enthusiasm for music, George Walter Selwyn Lloyd missed much of his schooling because of rheumatic fever.
 He went on to study violin with Albert Sammons and composition with Harry Farjeon.

 Two years later his career was well under way.
-A second symphony had its premier at Eastbourne in 1935 and was followed almost immediately by a Third which the BBC Symphony Orchestra performed.
+His Second Symphony had its premier at Eastbourne in 1935 and was followed almost immediately by the Third which the BBC Symphony Orchestra performed.

 Lloyd's health deteriorated further, and in 1952 he withdrew to Dorset where for 20 years he was a market gardener growing mushrooms and carnations.
 He continued to compose intermittently, rising at 4.30am and writing for three hours before the start of the working day.
 But he found it difficult to get his work performed and became increasingly disillusioned, seeing himself at odds with a musical establishment apparently in thrall to the serialist and a tonal orthodoxies of European modernism.